cloudquery/cloudquery/website/pages/docs/plugins/destinations/s3/overview.md

 This destination plugin lets you sync data from a CloudQuery source to remote S3 storage in various formats such as CSV, JSON.

-This is useful in various use-cases, especially in datalakes where you can query the data direct from Athena or load it to various data warehouses such as BigQuery, RedShift, Snowflake and others.
+This is useful in various use-cases, especially in data lakes where you can query the data direct from Athena or load it to various data warehouses such as BigQuery, RedShift, Snowflake and others.

 ## Example